 If your work permit is expiring soon, you may be able to extend your work permit through the Temporary Foreign Worker Program (TFWP).
 Your employer will need a positive Labour Market Impact Assessment (LMIA) first.

 If your work permit has expired, you may be able to restore your status if you have a positive LMIA.
-You usually have 90 days after your work permit expires to restore your status, but right now there is a temporary public policy that has extended the restoration period until August 31, 2021.
+You have 90 days after your work permit expires to restore your status.

 But we are tired of these temporary policies - we need permanent solutions!
 This is why migrant care workers like you are organizing to win full and permanent status for all.
 Join us!